 - Accumulating junk (old newspapers, magazines, and empty food containers) or things not in use.

 It involves repeated exposure to the source of obsession.
 Then refraining from the compulsive behaviour usually performed to reduce anxiety

 The therapy teaches healthy and effective ways of responding to obsessive thoughts, without resorting to compulsive behaviour

 - At that time engage yourself in other activities (at least for a few minutes)

 - Practice relaxation techniques (meditation, yoga, deep breathing)

-Ayurvedic Medicines like Vatkulantak ras, Cap Kushagra, Chaturbhuj ras etc
+Obsessive compulsive disorder can be treated with Ayurvedic medicines like Vatkulantak ras, Chaturbhuj ras etc and dhyana.

-Spending quality time with family,involving oneself in kids work helps a lot.
+Spending quality time with family, and involving oneself in kids’ work helps a lot.

-Through interaction with fellow OCD sufferers, group therapy provides support and encouragement and decreases feelings of isolation.
+Through interaction with fellow Obsessive compulsive disorder sufferers, group therapy provides support and encouragement and decreases feelings of isolation.